VincentLoy/alzheimer/gnome/readme.md

-## Run command line one system load
+## Run command line on system load

 go into `~/.config/autostart/` and create a file with a `.desktop` extension.